charlotte-zee/charlotte-zee/README.md

 ---

 ### 🌑 About Me
-> 🧠 Focused on C# + .NET desktop development
+> ⚙️ Exploring C# and .NET desktop development
-> 🧩 Building minimal tools with practical purpose
+> 💡 Turning ideas into small functional tools
-> 🌙 Prefers the calm of midnight coding sessions
+> 💬 Experimenting with automation and extensions
-> 💬 Always experimenting, always improving
+> 🌌 Quietly building in the background
 ---

 ### ⚙️ Languages & Tools